ryanjpayne/terraform-modules/falcon/horizon/README.md

 How It Works
 ------------

-This terraform configuration will leverage two modules: one to **register** the AWS Accounts and one to **provision** CSPM-required resources.
+This terraform configuration will leverage two modules: one to **register** the AWS Accounts with the Horizon service and one to **provision** CSPM-required resources.

 ### register module
 This only applies to the AWS Organization Management Account